nathanenglehart/nathanenglehart.github.io/knn.md

 \\[ \text{Misclassification Rate} = \frac{1}{N} \sum_{n} I (\hat{t}_n \neq t_n) \\]
 where $\hat{t}_n$ represents the classifier's output for a training point $n$, and $I(A)$ returns $1$ if $A$ is true and $0$ if $A$ is false.
 Whichever K value has the least average misclassification rate across N folds is the ideal K. This K is the one that should be used when adding a new vector to assign a classification. \
 \
-Hence, to compute the misclassification rate, we can write:
+As such, to compute the misclassification rate, we can write:
 ```cpp
 #include <vector>
 #include <algorithm>